-- database_mask mask of name of Database object which connections are to be monitored - seconds the number of seconds to elapse before the database operation will be logged, if it is still executing.
-A value of 0 disables monitoring.
+- database\mask mask of name of Database object which connections are to be monitored - seconds number of seconds to elapse before the database operation will be logged, if it is still executing.
+Value of 0 disables monitoring.

-A tracing task is activated at the first run of the Tell command SET_WATCHDOG with nonzero parameter seconds (at least one database must match the specified mask).
-This task checks in every second if the connection to the monitored database did not exceed the set time of performing (parameter second).
-If this time is exceeded, this information is written into the log.
+A tracing task is activated at first run of the Tell command SET\WATCHDOG with nonzero parameter seconds (at least one database must match the specified mask).
+This task checks in every second if the connection to the monitored database, did not exceed the set time of performing (parameter secon ds).
+If this time is exceeded, this information is written into log.